President: Dr. Roy Matthew (Consultant Oncologist)

 Trustee / Communications: Jo Malone / Phil Malone

 I finished my treatment for breast cancer in 2004.
 Having read about this crazy charity I knew I wanted to support it so chose to run a half marathon in Norway – at midnight!
 My job is travelling the world filming agricultural videos and training others to produce them so, using my skills, I film the Crazy Hats Walk each year and help out at events when I can.
 Having spent time at The Haven in London whilst undergoing treatment I know exactly what support is needed here in Northamptonshire – Northamptonshire needs its own ‘haven’.
 You may have seen my husband Phil (ex-BBC presenter) acting as Master of Ceremonies at many of the charity’s events, especially at the yearly Walks.
 Phil is keen to promote the county’s craziest charity in any way he can.

-Trustee: Janet Page
+Volunteer: Janet Page